 In these years, there was a growing realization that the immense challenges facing Chinatown could not be effectively addressed by an all-volunteer organization.
 In 1983, Doris Koo became AAFE’s first executive director and a plan was put in motion to become a non-profit organization and hire a full-time professional staff.

 In the aftermath of AAFE vs. Koch, it became clear that the fight for affordable housing would define Asian Americans for Equality in the years ahead.
-A tragic 1985 fire on Eldridge Street accelerated the organization’s push into housing development (more about that in the next chapter).
+A tragic 1985 fire on Eldridge Street accelerated the organization’s push into housing development.
 But throughout the years, AAFE never lost sight of its roots in social justice and community advocacy.

 Looking back on this period, Doris Koo observes that AAFE was changing along with the country, adapting to the post-protest era in America.
 It was “a time to codify the values” that had been established in the early years and to “put those precious, fragile beliefs” into “a foundation for practical work.”
 This meant, among other things, not just effecting change from the outside but actually having a “seat at the table” and helping to shape the city’s future.